AdguardTeam/AdguardKnowledgeBase/pages/02.general/11.https-filtering/01.https-filtering-known-issues/docs.en.md

 **Our plans:**

-* The new filtering engine supports TLS 1.3 so every AdGuard version will receive it soon.
+* The new filtering engine supports TLS 1.3 so every AdGuard product will receive it soon.

 **ETA:** The ETA is Q2-Q3 2018.